amanjeetsingh150/kotlin-android-examples/README.md

 > NOTE: If you are going to download just a single example app (using the download link), make sure you follow the below procedure
 > 1. Create a folder `kotlin-android-examples`
 > 1. Next download and add the [`dependencies.gradle`](/dependencies.gradle) to this `kotlin-android-examples` folder
-> 1. Now move the example app folder inside the `android-examples` folder
+> 1. Now move the example app folder inside the `kotlin-android-examples` folder
 >
 > The reason this is required because each single app uses `ext` variables defined and referenced from `dependencies.gradle` file from the parent folder namely `kotlin-android-examples`.